BenjaminTrapani/CryptoArbitrage/README.md

 ## Trading Quick Start
 To get set up for trading, perform the following steps:
 1. Update APIKeys.json with your API keys for the exchanges that you plan to trade (see existing configs for example.
-They default API keys have been deactivated.)
+The default API keys have been deactivated.)
 2. Uncomment the commented block in ConcreteCurrencyBalanceDS.java and remove the initial return.
 This code will query your balance in a currency to be traded during computation of max loop quantity.
 3. Uncomment call to placeOrders in AribtrageExecutor.onOrderBookAnalysisComplete.
 This code will place limit orders for the trades printed to stdout.